nbnkhanh/Automata-in-Python/README.md

 Convert a finite automata into a regular expression (RegEx)

-Input: a finite automata in dictionary data type
+Input: a finite automata in dictionary data type, with a start state and set of final states

 Output: a RegEx corresponds to the input